 And part of this is, well, you know, too many tests are going on out there.

-Obama's running around saying, we're got too many tests, and doctors are amputating too many feet and taking out too many tonsils to line their pockets, and there's too much testing going on out there.
+Obama's running around saying, we've got too many tests, and doctors are amputating too many feet and taking out too many tonsils to line their pockets.

-Unnecessary tests are taking place, and this is driving up the cost, and just now conveniently here we are in the midst of the free fall in support, we get the American Cancer Society saying that there are risks in early screenings, and that the benefits of detecting many cancer get that detecting means finding.
+just now conveniently here we are in the midst of the free fall in support we get the american cancer society saying that there are risks in early screenings and that the benefits of detecting many cancers get that detecting means finding the benefits of finding many cancers especially breast and prostate have been overstated You mean we're not supposed to find it early anymore?

-We're supposed to wait till it's At some other stage and then find it and we'll all be better off.
+We're supposed to wait till it's at some other stage and then find it and we'll all be better off.

 What the name of Sam Hill?